Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 #definition(title: "Basic Block")[
   A *Basic Block* is a maximal sequence of instructions with:
-  + *Single Entry*: Control can only enter at the first instruction.
+  + *Single Entry*: Control can only enter at the first instruction (the "leader").
-  + *Single Exit*: Control can only leave from the last instruction.
+  + *Single Exit*: Control can only leave from the last instruction (the "terminator").
+  + *Atomic Execution*: If the first instruction executes, all subsequent instructions in the block are guaranteed to execute.
 ]

-Inside a basic block, execution is simple: if the first instruction executes, the second one *must* execute next, and so on, until the end.
-There are no jumps *into* the middle or *out* of the middle of a block.

 === The MiniVerifier CFG Structure